 More Benefits of Time4Learning with Teaching Textbooks

 Time4Learning’s online math program can be used by itself, or alongside the Teaching Textbooks program for a more thorough math education.
-In addition to a standards-based math curriculum, Time4Learning’s membership also includes a complete language arts curriculum as well as social studies and science as a bonus, and foreign languages are available as optional extra eduation.
+In addition to a standards-based math curriculum, Time4Learning’s membership also includes a complete language arts curriculum.
+Social studies and science are included as a bonus, and foreign languages are available as optional extra eduation.
 Foreign languages are available as optional extra education.
 Teaching Textbooks currently offers only math for grades three through seven, plus pre-algebra, algebra I, algebra II, geometry, and pre-calculus.
 Children in preschool through second grade can use Time4Learning exclusively, since there is no counterpart available on Teaching Textbooks.

 Many homeschooling parents find that Teaching Textbooks needs supplementation, as many of the concepts found in the elementary levels are a grade behind other textbooks.
 This is where Time4Learning can make a big difference.
 Time4Learning allows students to access math problems a grade above or below the level they are currently in.

 Time4Learning is also suited for children with varying learning styles.
 Visual learners will appreciate seeing the lessons in action, and students that need constant stimulation will welcome the interactive learning approach.
 Of course, those who prefer to write their math problems by hand will be given the chance to do so through printable worksheets available for many of the lessons.

 Another benefit for students utilizing Time4Learning’s educational program is the ability to improve their computer skills.
 It is important in today’s society for children to begin using a computer at a young age, and Time4Learning’s program encourages this in a fun, yet educational manner.